nijoakim/eppp/README.md

 EPPP comes as a python module but also defines a program, `epppu`, "EPPP utilities", that uses the module to provide a convenient command-line interface to some of the EPPP functionality.
 For example:

-	$ epppu network 88120
+	$ epppu make-impedance 88120
 	(220.0 k || (47.00 k + 100.0 k)) = 88.12 k

-uses EPPPs impedance network calculator to generate an E6 resistor network with an equivalent resistance of 88.12 kΩ, while
+uses EPPPs impedance maker to generate an E6 resistor network with an equivalent resistance of 88.12 kΩ, while

 	$ epppu expression '10e3 // (47 + 2200)'
 	1.835 k